Consoom.Soy

 4 min read ·

-The internet loves raving about so-called “Nice Guys”.
+The internet loves raving about so-called Nice Guys.
 From their misogynistic views to their unrealistic expectations of receiving sexual favors for doing the bare minimum, it can clearly be deduced that they are not the people they think they are.
 But what about the other side of the coin?
 Are the greatest critics of Nice Guys really better than the people they oh so generously drag through the manure every so often?
-And is every “Nice Guy” (i.e. the ones that are insanely resentful) born out of sexual frustration?
-In this article, I will delve into one of the more toxic parts of the internet, and clear up some biases that one might have acumulated over the years.
+And is every Nice Guy (i.e. the ones that are insanely resentful) born out of sexual frustration?
+In this article, I will delve into one of the more toxic parts of the internet, and clear up some biases that one might have accumulated over the years.

-In defense of GNOME
+In Defense of GNOME

 3 min read ·

-Linux is about the Journey
+Linux Is About the Journey

 5 min read ·

-Non-Free JavaScript: The Gateway to internet enslavement
+Non-Free JavaScript: The Gateway to Internet Enslavement

 2 min read ·

-The Internet before 2015 and what it means for us
+The Internet Before 2015 and What It Means for Us

 6 min read ·

 The Internet is a peculiar place.
 On one side, it is the gateway to an immeasurable amount of information, open to anyone curious enough to look for it, and a community that is often friendlier and more forthcoming than most of your real-life friends.
 On the other hand, it opens us up to mass surveillance and scrutiny from anyone whose opinion you so blatantly defy.
-But something around 2015 that changed the internet drastically, and made it lean to the latter evil.
+But something around 2015 changed the internet drastically, and made it lean toward the latter evil.

 7 min read ·